-What is the Activation Rate?
+What is Activation Rate?

-The Activation Rate represents the percentage of users that complete a specific action defined by a SaaS company as a “milestone.”
+The Activation Rate (%) represents the percentage of users that complete a specific action defined by a SaaS company as a “milestone.”

 Often referred to as the “user activation rate,” the metric enables companies to assess the efficacy of strategies to influence new users to perform specific actions.

-How to Calculate the Activation Rate
+How to Calculate Activation Rate (Step-by-Step)

 In practice, companies measure the activation rate in order to track the progress of users and their behavior.